aromig/romigdev/content/blog/2025/10/javascript-frameworks-and-the-developer-experience.md

 ---
 title: JavaScript Frameworks and the Developer Experience
-description: Frameworks are great to build new sites with but if you don't keep up with updates, it can be a real headache
+cover: /images/blog/js-on-yellow.png
 date: 2025-10-03T00:00:00.000Z
-cover: /images/blog/js-on-yellow.png
+description: Frameworks are great to build new sites with but if you don't keep up with updates, it can be a real headache
 ---

 # JavaScript frameworks are great

 Frameworks such as Vue, Angular, and React have been wonderful since their inception.
-They enforce structure to a project allowing scalability, help manage state cleanly and predictably, and speed up development with components and library integrations.
+They enforce structure to a **project allowing scalability, help manage state cleanly and predictably, and speed up development with components and library integrations.
 Manual DOM manipulation is a thing of the past.
-These frameworks have huge communities which means a ton of support, tutorials, plugins, and third-party tools/extensions.
+These frameworks have huge communities which means a ton o**f support, tutorials, plugins, and third-party tools/extensions.
 Having each page's and component's script logic separated into their own individual scope makes testing and debugging easier.
 It's about the developer experience.

 ![Spongebob Squarepants holding JavaScript and CSS logos with the caption: It's basically magic](/images/blog/js-basically-magic.jpg)